allexradu/download_images_from_url/readme.md

 ## Download Images FROM URLS using an Excel Spreadsheet (for e-Commerce)

-So you want to import products from the feed of your supplier but you ran in to a problem because the supplier is using a protection agaist php spiders that are used in ecomerce platforms.
+So you want to import products from the feed of your supplier but you ran in to a problem because the supplier is using a protection agaist php spiders that are used in ecommerce platforms.

 What are you going to do?